jasmucrai/truelayer2actual/README.md

 Syncs UK bank transactions from [TrueLayer](https://truelayer.com) into a self-hosted [Actual Budget](https://actualbudget.org) instance.

-Designed for a single user running on a Synology NAS via Docker, triggered by an external scheduler — not a persistent process.
+Runs as a Docker container.
+Supports one-shot mode (triggered by external cron) or a built-in loop for continuous syncing.

 ## How it works

 1. **One-time setup** (`npm run setup`) — OAuth flow with TrueLayer, interactive pairing of bank accounts to Actual accounts, saves `data/config.json` and `data/tokens.json`.
-2. **Scheduled sync** (`npm run sync`) — reads config, refreshes the TrueLayer token, fetches new transactions per account, imports them into Actual, logs any balance drift, exits.
+2. **Sync** (`npm run sync`) — reads config, refreshes the TrueLayer token, fetches new transactions per account, imports them into Actual, logs any balance drift.
+Runs once and exits, or loops on an interval if `SYNC_INTERVAL_HOURS` is set.

 ```
 ┌─────────────────────────────────┐